jonshiach/graphics-notes/_sources/_pages/02_Basic_shapes.md

 ::::

 These commands a similar those used for the vertex buffer.
 Note that here we need to specify that we have an element array buffer instead of a standard array buffer.
-The index buffer does not contain any data specific to the vertices, so we don't need to add it to a VAO, instead we bind it whilst the VAO is bound and WebGL 'remembers' it as part of the VAO's state.
+The index buffer does not contain any data specific to the vertices, so we don't need to add it to a VAO, instead we bind it whilst the VAO is bound and WebGL "remembers" it as part of the VAO's state.

 Finally, we need to tell WebGL that our data for the square is defined using indices, so we need to change the draw commands.